ebidel/lighthouse-hue/README.md

 node index.js --output=json --output-path=results.json <URL>
 ```

-You can also run the UI version which starts a web server on http://localhost:8080:

-    yarn start

-Both ways should should launch Chrome and run Lighthouse against the URL that you input.
+This should launch Chrome and run Lighthouse against the URL that you input.